Bank of Credit and Commerce International: Investigations begin

-The Sandstorm report
+Sandstorm report

 In March 1991, the Bank of England asked Price Waterhouse to carry out an inquiry.
 On 24 June 1991, using the code name "Sandstorm" for BCCI, Price Waterhouse submitted the Sandstorm report showing that BCCI had engaged in "widespread fraud and manipulation" that made it difficult, if not impossible, to reconstruct BCCI's financial history.

 The Sandstorm report, parts of which were leaked to The Sunday Times, included details of how the Abu Nidal terrorist group had manipulated details and through using fake identities had opened accounts at BCCI's Sloane Street branch in London.
 Britain's internal security service, MI5, had signed up two sources inside the branch to hand over copies of all documents relating to Abu Nidal's accounts.
 One source was the Syrian-born branch manager, Ghassan Qassem, the second a young British employee.

 The Abu Nidal link man for the BCCI accounts was a man based in Iraq named Samir Najmeddin or Najmedeen.
-Throughout the 1980s, BCCI had set up millions of dollars worth of letters of credit for Najmeddin, largely for arms deals with Iraq.
+Throughout the 1980s, BCCI had set up millions of dollars' worth of letters of credit for Najmeddin, largely for arms deals with Iraq.
 Qassem later swore in an affidavit that Najmeddin was often accompanied by an American, whom Qassem subsequently identified as the financier Marc Rich.
 Rich was later indicted in the United States for tax evasion and racketeering in an apparently unrelated case and fled the country.

 Qassem also told reporters that he had once escorted Abu Nidal, who was allegedly using the name Shakir Farhan, around town to buy a tie, without realizing who he was.
 This revelation led in 1991 to one of the London Evening Standard's best-known front-page headlines: "I Took Abu Nidal Shopping".